Search

 Frequently Asked Questions

-A: Branding ROI in retail refers to the measurable return on investments in brand identity, store visuals, messaging, and customer experience.
-This includes increased sales, foot traffic, and customer loyalty.
+A. ROI from retail branding measures the return on investments in brand identity, store visuals, messaging, and customer experience.
+It can include increased sales, higher foot traffic, improved transaction values, and stronger customer loyalty.

-A: Key performance indicators include immediate and sustained sales lift, foot traffic, return customer rate, visit duration, average basket size, and brand engagement online and offline.
+A. Track immediate and sustained sales lift, foot traffic, return customer rate, visit duration, average basket size, and online/offline brand engagement.
+These indicators reflect the effectiveness of retail branding on shopper behavior and business performance.

-A: Yes, especially when it amplifies the emotional and experiential aspects of the brand.
-KRS’s redesign for ExtraMile, including scalable design and the Mile One Coffee program, helped attract new customers and re-engage loyal ones.
+A. Yes—especially when the redesign amplifies the brand’s emotional and experiential qualities.
+For example, KRS’s work for ExtraMile, including a scalable store design and Mile One Coffee concept, attracted new customers and re-engaged loyal shoppers, delivering measurable sales growth.